VirtualWatershed/vw-py/doc/source/index.rst

     # -v for verbose
     nosetests -v

-If all is well, you will see the following output:
+If all is well, you will something like this:

 .. code-block:: bash